Here’s an adventure for those whose perfect vacation days involve fishing, friends, and rollicking good times.

 If you’re coming from the Acadian Shores or Hub City road trips, you’ll begin in the city of Miramichi.
 Defined by its shipbuilding roots, fishing culture, and strong Irish heritage, the locals here are friendly as it gets - and have crafted some exceptional pubs and breweries for you to discover.
 Those on the hunt for craft beverages can sip their way to New Maritime Beer, Carroll’s Distillery, Timber Ship Brewing or Three Dog Distilling Company.

-Spend the day experiencing the history and culture of the area at Beaubear’s Island National Historic Site, Middle Island Irish Historical Park, and Ritchie Wharf Park where you can head out for a river boat tour with the charismatic Captain Azade aboard the Max Aitken.
+Spend the day experiencing the history and culture of the area at Beaubear’s Island National Historic Site, Wilson's Point Historic Site, Middle Island Irish Historical Park, and Ritchie Wharf Park, where you can head out for a river boat tour with the charismatic Captain Azade aboard the Max Aitken.

 Days 3 - 4: